GeoZero: Incentivizing Reasoning from Scratch on Geospatial Scenes: More Details in Producing GeoZero-Hard

 \section{More Details in Producing GeoZero-Hard}

+\textbf{Data Splitting.} To reduce potential bias and mitigate trivial memorization effects, we first randomly sample approximately 300K instances from GeoZero-Raw to form a validation subset, denoted as \textbf{GeoZero-Raw-val}, which is reserved exclusively for hard-sample selection.
+The remaining samples constitute \textbf{GeoZero-Raw-train} and are used solely for training.

+This split ensures that the difficulty assessment is performed on samples unseen during subsequent training.

-\textbf{Data Filtering Model.} Data filtering model (DFM) is trained via supervised fine-tuning on the GeoZero-Raw dataset, using Qwen2.5-VL-7B-Instruct \cite{qwen25-vl} as the base model.
+\textbf{Data Filtering Model.} The data filtering model (DFM) is trained via supervised fine-tuning on the GeoZero-Raw-train dataset, using Qwen2.5-VL-7B-Instruct \cite{qwen25-vl} as the base model.
 Training is conducted for 3 epochs with a global batch size of~32 across 8~NVIDIA A100 GPUs.
 We use a learning rate of~1e-4 with a weight decay of~0.1.
 The vision encoder is kept frozen, while the remaining modules are fine-tuned with LoRA \cite{lora} (rank~8, $\alpha=32$).
 We adopt bfloat16 precision, FlashAttention~\cite{dao2022flashattention}, and DeepSpeed~\cite{deepspeed} to reduce memory usage and improve training efficiency.

-\textbf{First-Stage Filtering.} In the first round of filtering, we run a single forward prediction using DFM on all samples in GeoZero-Raw that belong to the SC, VG, VQA, and IC tasks.
-Based on the correctness of the predicted output, we determine whether a sample should be retained as a potential hard-sample candidate.
-The task-specific criteria for judging prediction correctness are defined as follows:
+\textbf{First-Stage Filtering.} In the first stage, we apply the trained DFM to all samples in GeoZero-Raw-val that belong to the SC, VG, VQA, and IC tasks, and perform a single forward inference pass.

+Samples that are predicted incorrectly are retained for further consideration.
+Here, we emphasize that misprediction is not assumed to be a definitive indicator of reasoning complexity; rather, it serves as a practical proxy for identifying samples that are challenging for a strong instruction-tuned MLLM.